 Meg is the founder of Flow Financial Planning, LLC, a fee-only, virtual financial planning firm dedicated to women in their early-to-mid career in tech.
 She specializes in equity compensation and not making people feel bad about their finances.

 Many employees of large tech companies are not taking full advantage of their employee benefits and leaving significant money on the table.
 If your employer offers after-tax 401k contributions and/or an Employee Stock Purchase Plan (ESPP), you need to understand those benefits.
-Do not let inertia or unease make you overlook these opportunities: actively choose to participate or not.

 But what if you cannot afford to save more from your paycheck because you are already just barely covering your living expenses plus vacations, home improvements, etc?
 Take another look by understanding your total compensation and account balances.
 Do you get an annual bonus?
 Do you receive RSUs?